redhat-cop/operator-utils/README.md

 }
 ```

-## Enforcing Resource Operator Support
+## Support for operators that need to enforce a set of resources to a defined state

-Many operator have the following logic:
+Many operators have the following logic:

 1. Phase 1: based on the CR and potentially additional status as set of resources that need to exist is calculated.
 2. Phase 2: These resources are then created or updated against the master API.